 It is very common for these types of disputes to be handled through arbitration with through the National Center for Dispute Settlement (NCDS) or the American Arbitration Association.
 Ms. Sauro is a highly experienced advocate in both realms, with a proven track record of recovering for wronged buyers and defending innocent sellers.

 If you are in need of a highly skilled arbitrator or an advocate for your arbitration, look no further.
 Sauro and Bergstrom PLLC can help.
-Please call us at 651-389-9915 for a free consultation.
+Please call us at 651-389-9915 for a consultation.
 You may also fill out our contact form and someone from our office will contact you.